braze-inc/braze-docs/_docs/_hidden/private_betas/snapchat_audience_sync.md

 ## User syncing and rate limit considerations

-As users reach the Audience Sync Step, Braze will sync these users in near real-time while also respecting Snapchat's API rate limits.
+As users reach the Audience Sync step, Braze will sync these users in near real-time while also respecting Snapchat's API rate limits.
 In practice, Braze will try to batch and process as many users every 5 seconds before sending these users to Snapchat.

-Snapchat's API rate limit states no more than ten queries per second and 100k users per request.
+Snapchat's API rate limit states no more than ten queries per second and 100,000 users per request.
 If a Braze customer reaches this rate limit, Braze the Canvas will retry the sync for up to ~13 hours.
 If the sync is not possible, these users are listed under the Users Errored metric.

 ### Understanding analytics